DHTMLX/gantt-docs/data/desktop/task_types.md

 Tasks with **type="project"** can be characterized as follows:

 - Can have 1 parent and any number of child tasks.
-- Cannot be dragged and resized.
+- Cannot be dragged and resized, unless drag and drop is explicitly enabled via api/gantt_drag_project_config.md config.
 - Depend on child tasks, i.e. if the user dragges a child of a project task, the task changes its duration and progress respectively.
 - Ignore the **start_date**, **end_date**, **duration** properties.